 Beef Nachos with Fresh Tomato and Jalapeño Salsa

-I had intended to post this recipe before the Super Bowl, but our trip to South America got the best of my schedule so making nachos was put on hold.
-And from what I've been told, waiting for my nachos is one of life's great challenges.
-According to Rob, this dish tops their stuff your belly until you cry list.
-I agree that these nachos are quite delicious, aside from the time I made them way too spicy.
-I seem to recall that everyone at the table was in a sweat as they grasped for sour cream and beer faster than I could dole it out.
+I meant to post this recipe before the Super Bowl, but our trip to South America got the best of my schedule so making nachos had to wait.
+And from what I've been told, waiting for nachos is one of life's great challenges.

 Useless Facts

 • In 1959, waitress Carmen Rocha introduced nachos to Los Angeles at El Cholo, a local Mexican restaurant.
-Since the Santa Monica El Cholo is just blocks from our house I feel especially proud of this useless fact.

 • Folklore says that Ignacio "Nacho" Anaya is the father of nachos.
 During WWII, the wives of ten Texan soldiers went to Mexico for an outing and happened upon a restaurant called the Victory Club.
 The chef was nowhere to be found (or the restaurant was closed, not sure about this part of the tale), so Ignacio had to improvise.
 He threw together some tortilla triangles, cheese, and jalapeños, then cooked them under the broiler.
 Good man.
 The rest is heartburn-inducing history.
 Viva Nacho!